Architecture

 includes string in its anyOf.

-Both moves are needed for IBM Bob: it validates outbound requests against the advertised schema (so the schema must accept the string form) and it serializes nested-object arguments as JSON strings (so the middleware must coerce them before the action body runs).
+Both moves are needed for clients that validate outbound requests against the advertised schema (so the schema must accept the string form) and serialize nested-object arguments as JSON strings (so the middleware must coerce them before the action body runs).